Robert-96/profile-readme/README.md

 ### Loading Data

-The simplest way to supply data to templates is to pass `ProfileGenerator` a mapping from variable names to their values (a “context”) as the `context` keyword argument.
+The simplest way to supply data to the template is to pass `ProfileGenerator.render` a mapping from variable names to their values (a “context”) as the `context` keyword argument.

 ```python
 from profile_readme import get_github_context, ProfileGenerator